Zotero Connector and Safari 13

-Apple has begun to discontinue support for the original type of Safari extension in Safari 12, which affects the Zotero Connector and many other extensions.
+In Safari 13, Apple is discontinuing support for the original type of Safari extension, which affects the Zotero Connector and many other extensions.

 These Safari extensions, which work similarly to extensions for Chrome and Firefox, are being phased out in favor of Safari App Extensions, a much more limited type of extension that must be distributed as part of a Mac app.
-A Zotero Connector written as a Safari App Extension would offer much less functionality than the existing Safari extension, which is already less powerful than the versions for Chrome and Firefox due to the more limited framework.
+Legacy Safari extensions will no longer work in Safari 13, which will be released in September 2019.

 For the best Zotero experience, you may wish to use the Zotero Connector for Chrome or Firefox instead.
 Firefox and Chrome provide powerful extension frameworks that allow us to offer advanced functionality such as automatic proxy detection and automatic RIS/BibTeX import, features that weren't possible in Safari even before Apple further restricted what Safari extensions can do.
 We're also able to release updates to the Chrome and Firefox extensions immediately, rather than waiting for updates to be approved by Apple.

-Regardless of future Safari extension support, you will always have the option of saving to your Zotero library using the Zotero Bookmarklet, but we're currently evaluating our options for best supporting Safari users going forward.
+Regardless of future Safari extension support, you'll still have the option of saving to your Zotero library using the Zotero Bookmarklet in Safari.

 See this forum thread for further discussion of this issue.